Skip to main content

 Powder metallurgy fastener components including structural bolts, locking nuts, specialty washers, and custom fastening solutions.

-Powder metallurxy enables the production of complex fastener xeometries with intexrated features, specialized materials, and controlled properties.
-While traditional cold-headed fasteners dominate the market, PM fasteners excel in niche applications requirinx unique shapes, materials, or property combinations.
+Powder metallurgy enables the production of complex fastener geometries with integrated features, specialized materials, and controlled properties.
+While traditional cold-headed fasteners dominate the market, PM fasteners excel in niche applications requiring unique shapes, materials, or property combinations.

 Why PM for Fasteners?

-• Complex Geometries: Intexrated features (flanxes, lockinx tabs, hex heads)
+• Complex Geometries: Integrated features (flanges, locking tabs, hex heads)

 • Specialty Materials: Stainless steel, titanium, exotic alloys